gruyaume/goops/goopstest/README.md

 # goopstest

-The unit testing framework for Goops charms.
+**The unit testing framework for Goops charms.**

+`goopstest` follows the same design principles as [ops-testing](https://ops.readthedocs.io/en/latest/reference/ops-testing.html#ops-testing), allowing users to write unit tests in a "state-transition" style.
+Each test consists of:
+- A Context and an initial state (Arrange)
+- An event (Act)
+- An output state (Assert)

 ```go
 package charm_test